meld-cp/obsidian-encrypt/README.md

 Under the hood it uses the Advanced Encryption Standard (AES) in GCM mode.

-> NOTE: Your passwords are never stored anywhere, if you forget your password you can't decrypt your text.
+> WARNING: Your passwords are never stored anywhere, if you forget your password you can't decrypt your text.

 ## Usage